Weighted finite difference methods for a nonlinear Klein-Gordon equation with high oscillations in space and time: Preparation: Dominant oscillatory terms, polarized initial values, superposition of polarized solutions, and co-moving coordinates

-Before introducing the numerical method, we give two approximation results for the solution of \eqref{eq:KG}--\eqref{eq:init}.
-We distinguish between general initial data \eqref{eq:init} and polarized initial data, which yield an essentially uni-directional wave propagation.
-We further present a reformulation of the equation in co-moving coordinates, on which the numerical discretization will be based.
+Before introducing the numerical method, we give approximation results for the solution of \eqref{eq:KG}--\eqref{eq:init}.
+We distinguish between general initial data \eqref{eq:init} and polarized initial data, which yield an essentially uni-directional wave propagation. \bcl We show that a general solution is approximated, up to $\mathcal{O}(\eps)$, by the superposition of two polarized solutions. \ecl We further present a reformulation of the equation in co-moving coordinates, on which the numerical discretization will be based.